anydotcrypto/docs.any.sender/docs/API.md

 ## Relay

 The relay endpoint expects a POST with application/json body.
-The body is a relay transaction. //TODO:DOCS:link.
+The body is a [relay transaction](./relayTransaction.md).

 The response is a relay transaction and signature from the receipt signer authority.